Skip to content

 Prerequisites: Module 8.1: Multi-Site & Disaster Recovery, Module 8.2: Hybrid Cloud Connectivity

-2. Design a phased migration plan that replaces cloud-managed services (RDS, ElastiCache, ALB) with self-managed on-premises equivalents
+2. Design complex, highly phased migration architectures that methodically replace proprietary cloud-provider managed services (such as RDS, ElastiCache, and ALB) with robust, self-managed on-premises equivalents built on open-source primitives.

 The Moving House Analogy

-Moving from cloud to on-prem is like moving from a furnished rental to a house you buy.
-The rental included furniture (managed services) and a maintenance crew (cloud ops).
-Your house is cheaper long-term, but you buy all the furniture and learn to fix your own plumbing.
+Moving your infrastructure from a public cloud provider to an on-premises datacenter is fundamentally like moving from a fully furnished, serviced luxury rental apartment to a large house you purchase outright.
+The rental included all the appliances, the furniture (managed services), and a 24/7 responsive maintenance crew (cloud operations teams).
+Your newly purchased house is vastly cheaper over a ten-year horizon, but you have to buy all your own furniture, learn how to fix your own plumbing, manage your own security, and take absolute, unwavering ownership of the roof over your head when it begins to leak.

 • When cloud repatriation makes economic sense